LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Additional visualizations

 \subsection{Segmentation tasks}

-\paragraph{Segmentation on NVOS.} Figure~\ref{fig:appendix-nvos} shows our segmentation masks from SAM and DINOv2 for the three most challenging scenes of the NVOS dataset: Fern, Orchids and Trex.
+\myparagraph{Segmentation on NVOS} Fig.~\ref{fig:appendix-nvos} shows our segmentation masks from SAM and DINOv2 for the three most challenging scenes of the NVOS dataset: Fern, Orchids and Trex.

-\vsp \paragraph{Diffusion process.} Figure~\ref{fig:appendix-diffusion} illustrates different steps of the diffusion process for Fern, Leaves, Flower and Trex from the NVOS~\citep{ren2022nvos} dataset.
+\myparagraph{Diffusion process} Fig.~\ref{fig:appendix-diffusion} illustrates different steps of the diffusion process for Fern, Leaves, Flower and Trex from the NVOS~\citep{ren2022nvos} dataset.
 Starting from the reference scribbles, the diffusion rapidly spreads through the large neighboring Gaussians.
 Covering the entire object takes more time for complex structures such as Fern, or for masks with disconnected components such as Orchids.
 As illustrated in the case of Flower, the last diffusion steps allow spreading to the smaller Gaussians on the flowers' edges, yielding a refined segmentation mask.
 For Trex, the parts being reached the latest are the head and tail.
 Their features are further away from the reference features (defined as the average feature over 3D reference scribbles), and therefore the regularization for diffusion is stronger in these regions.
 Overall once the object has been fully covered, the regularization is very effective at preventing leakage, which allows diffusion to run for an arbitrary number of steps.

-\vsp \paragraph{Scene editing.} Figure~\ref{fig:appendix-object-removal} shows comparative visualizations of scene editing with N3F~\citep{tschernezki2022n3f} and LUDVIG.
+\myparagraph{Object removal} Fig.~\ref{fig:appendix-object-removal} shows comparative visualizations of object removal with N3F~\citep{tschernezki2022n3f} and LUDVIG.
 For rendering the edited RGB image, N3F sets to zero the occupancy for all 3D points belonging to the object.
 For LUDVIG, we remove all Gaussians pertaining to the 3D semantic mask resulting from graph diffusion.
 We observe that the regions behind to segmented object are much smoother for LUDVIG than for N3F.
 Regions unseen from any viewpoint are black for LUDVIG (no gaussians) and result in a background partially hallucinated by NeRF for N3F.